PC Bottleneck Calculator

 Your processor can't prepare frames fast enough

 Games need the CPU to handle physics calculations, AI decisions, coordinate positions for thousands of objects, manage game logic, and prepare draw calls for the GPU.
-If your CPU is too slow, it creates a queue—the GPU finishes rendering Frame 1 and sits there twiddling its thumbs while the CPU is still preparing Frame 2.
+According to NVIDIA's bottleneck explanation, if your CPU is too slow, it creates a queue—the GPU finishes rendering Frame 1 and sits there twiddling its thumbs while the CPU is still preparing Frame 2.
 Result: low GPU utilization (60-80%) and wasted graphics power.

 - GPU usage below 95% consistently while gaming (check with MSI Afterburner)